fedenuche/fedenuche/README.md

 ## About Me

 - :muscle: I am a software engineer with more than 15 years of experience working in web environment.
-- :nerd_face: I have more than 10 years working with E-learning and platforms like [Moodle](https://moodle.org/)
+- :nerd_face: I have more than 12 years working with E-learning and platforms like [Moodle](https://moodle.org/).
-- 🌱 I’m currently learning Clean Architecture
+- 🌱 I’m currently learning Clean Architecture and Hexagonal Architecture.
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects.
-- ⚡ Fun fact: I love to play chess
+- ⚡ Fun fact: I love to play chess and BJJ.

 ### Languages and Tools: